angrybacon/doomsday-wiki/markdown/articles/2020/06/22/stacksonstacks.md

  Where something like a Veil, Duress or Force would require additional cards in hand or additional mana, the Daze is easy to *slot* into our basic pile.

+ You can also perform some useful tricks with Daze alongside some of the other cards in order to re-use lands when you have a spare land drop or colour filter between them.

  ### Spell Pierce / Flusterstorm

  These are both proven and effective disruption / protection pieces. {{Spell Pierce}} has